Pegmi007/Serges_ccna/README.md

 S1# reload
 ```

-**💡 Justification:** The default Catalyst 2960 SDM template does NOT support IPv6.
+** Justification:** The default Catalyst 2960 SDM template does *NOT support IPv6*.
 Without this step, you CANNOT assign IPv6 addresses to VLAN 1 SVI.

 ### Part 2: IPv6 Configuration